 Although universities sometimes hire renowned musicians who lack doctorates, hardly any aspiring educators these days will win tenure-track studio teaching roles without such a terminal degree.

-Unfortunately, as I’ll show here, accredited DMA programs don’t normally equip graduates with the inclusive qualifications that universities seek.
-Combine that with the hyper-competitive job market, and the result is that not many DMA candidates will land tenure-track jobs upon completing their educations.**
+Unfortunately, as I’ll show here, accredited DMA programs don’t normally equip graduates with the comprehensive qualifications that universities seek in new faculty.
+Ph.D. programs in music composition do no better.
+Combine that with the hyper-competitive job market, and the result is that not many doctoral candidates will land tenure-track jobs upon completing their educations.**

 In response, I’ve developed a practical plan for music schools to update their doctoral offerings so that graduates attain robust qualifications.

-Let’s begin by contrasting the qualifications listed in tenure-track faculty vacancy announcements with the courses required in DMA curricula.
+Let’s begin by examining the qualifications listed in tenure-track, applied music faculty vacancy announcements and compare them with the courses required in typical, accredited DMA, Ph.D., and DM curricula (I’ll use the term DMA from here on).

 Faculty Job Qualifications vs. DMA Curricula